othomantegazza/talk-rladies/examples/readme.md

 - `rmarkdown2html-themes.Rmd`: Compile to `.html` with default [bootstrap](https://getbootstrap.com/) themes.
 - `rmarkdown2html-css.Rmd`: Compile to `.html` and style it with your own CSS file.

+## bookdown folder

+This folder contains the code for the [minimal bookdown example](https://bookdown.org/yihui/bookdown-demo/), provided by Rstudio and Yihui Xie.

 # More

 You can find many more examples on [Rmarkdown's website](https://rmarkdown.rstudio.com/index.html).